pymupdf/PyMuPDF/README.rst

 Please have a look at the basic `demos <https://github.com/rk700/PyMuPDF/tree/master/demo>`_ or the `examples <https://github.com/rk700/PyMuPDF/tree/master/examples>`_ which contain complete, working programs.

-You can also access the complete documentation as a `PDF <https://github.com/rk700/PyMuPDF/tree/master/doc/PyMuPDF.pdf.zip>`_ or as a `Windows Help file <https://github.com/rk700/PyMuPDF/tree/master/doc/PyMuPDF.chm.zip>`_.
+You can also access the complete documentation as a `PDF <https://github.com/rk700/PyMuPDF/tree/master/doc/PyMuPDF.pdf>`_ or as a `Windows compiled html <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/doc/PyMuPDF.chm>`_.

 Legacy Support
 ==============